 Values: identification and communication

 Children inherit far more than financial resources.
 The extent to which parents and grandparents model their values concerning wealth greatly influences the outcome of a wealth transfer.
-Thus, it is important for progenitors to ensure that these values are taught explicitly through conversation and implicitly through their own behaviour.
+Thus, it is important for progenitors to ensure that these values are taught explicitly through conversation and implicitly through their own behavior.
 Values can be taught explicitly, for example, by teaching children how to allocate their allowance or income towards different things: share, save, spend, invest.
 This explicit lesson conveys the value of charitable giving.

 An implicit lesson might be, for example, if a progenitor hopes that their beneficiaries will grow to be respectful individuals, they must model respectful behavior whether they are speaking to a colleague or a waiter.
-There are many values identification exercises available and consultants who can guide families through a process of operationalising those values.
+There are many values identification exercises available and consultants who can guide families through a process of operationalizing those values.